 Ultimately, the program is “fostering competence, connections and autonomy” among everyone involved.
 The foundation of the program’s curriculum is in this motto.

-The following has been re-printed from the October 9, 2013 edition of the Cavalier Daily, with permission from the writer.
+The following has been re-printed from the April 28, 2014 edition of The Huffington Post with permission from the writer.